 Thor Hanson covers this topic in his book, but only briefly.
 He goes into a lot more detail about the trade in ostrich plumes.
 That's a pretty good story itself.
 It's about farmed birds and how the use of feathers in fashion is influenced by powerful businessmen.
 Unfortunately for the ostrich magnates fashion changed drastically at the turn of the century and big ostrich plumes didn't suit the restrained lines of the fashions during World War I (1914 to 1918.
 I had to look that up.
 I can line that up on my personal time scale because my grandmother was born in 1913.)
 I guess that helped that Migratory Bird Treaty a lot, too.

 There's also a section about the modern feather trade where the author goes to Las Vegas to meet the expert in feather bleaching and dying who supplies the big shows with custom feathers.
 After I finished reading this book I went to a discount store to get an extra cookie sheet and I saw a skirt completely covered in feathers right when I walked in.
 Maybe they're coming back this year!
 I decided to do a quick survey (that store and one other one) Sure enough, feathers are huge this year!
-Here's an iPhone slideshow of what I found on one Friday afternoon at TJ Maxx and the Neiman-Marcus outlet.
-(Click the icon to go to the album online with more descriptive captions if you want to know more.)
+Here's a an album of selfies of what I found on one Friday afternoon at TJ Maxx and the Neiman-Marcus outlet.

 Something I did not know before I read about the visit to the feather dying expert was that the iridescence of feathers cannot be removed with bleaching.
 She can dye turkey feathers a different color and they will still be shimmery.